As with most industries, acronyms abound in sales and marketing.

 So you build it over time by growing a social media following, building a newsletter list and producing content.

-And/or you can expedite the process by writing a book, getting interviewed on podcasts, webinars, radio or TV.
+And/or you can expedite the process by writing a book, or getting interviewed on podcasts, webinars, radio or TV.

-Read the post 12 Ways to Get Coaching Clients for more ways to build authority and get clients.
+Read the post 12 Ways to Get Coaching Clients Fast for more ways to build authority and get clients.

 Expertise and authority go a long way in building the trust required to get people to hire you, but they aren’t usually enough on their own.